ademarCardoso/translation-tool/README.md

 ### About the translation api
 The translation api is [this](https://english.api.rakuten.net/systran/api/systran-io-translation-and-nlp?endpoint=568bd090e4b0e203818a59f0), the application was made using this free api, but you can change it if you feel better.
+You need to register to have an apiKey, the service is free :)

+#### For more information
+If you want a boilerplate to start your own tool, take a look at this [repository](https://github.com/storyblok/storyblok-tool-example).

 ---